 To signal a lane change, just raise or lower the lever until the arrow starts to flash.
 Hold it there until you complete your lane change.
 The lever will return by itself when you release it.

-The signal indicator will flash even if a turn signal bulb is burned out.
-Check the front and rear turn signal lamps regularly to make sure they are working.
+As you signal a turn or a lane change, if the arrows don't flash but just stay on, a signal bulb may be burned out and other drivers won't see your turn signal.